DevopsAbhi913/KOPS-Setup/README.md

 # KOPS-Setup
-Using Kops (Kubernetes Operations) I'm setting up Kubernetes on AWS for production (Its a demo Project)
+Using Kops (Kubernetes Operations) I'm setting up Kubernetes on AWS for production (Its a demo work)
+## 🚀 Our main motive is to setup Kubernete using KOPS on EC2